 Welcome to Shepherd's Heart Veteran's Home!

-Shepherd's Heart Veteran's Home (SHVH) also known as the House of Hope (HoH) is a transitional housing for homeless Veterans.
+Shepherd's Heart Veteran's Home (SHVH) also known as the House of Hope (HoH) is a transitional housing for veterans experiencing homelessness.
 The Veteran's Home is a collaboration between Pittsburgh Veterans Affair's Health Care for Homeless Veterans (HCHV), Comprehensive Homeless Center (CHC) and Shepherd's Heart Fellowship, a parish of the Anglican Diocese of Pittsburgh.
-The collaboration aims to achieve a continuum of care for homeless Veterans.
-There are approximately 1500 homeless veterans on any given night in Allegheny County.
-In 2006, Shepherd's Heart Fellowship was awarded a grant from the VA to renovate the second floor of the church and turn it into an " Engagement Center".
-The program aims to service male veterans who are homeless and may have posttraumatic stress disorder (PTSD), substance abuse problems, mental illness, dual diagnosis, and those who are disabled.
+The collaboration aims to achieve a continuum of care that ensures veterans experiencing homelessness are met where they are and rapidly connected with the support and permanent housing they need.
+In 2006, Shepherd's Heart Fellowship was awarded a grant from the VA to renovate the second floor of the church and turn it into an "Engagement Center".
+The program aims to service unsheltered male veterans who may have a disability and/or have unmet needs for behavioral health services (mental health and/or substance use disorder).
 The aim of SHVH is to restore honor and dignity to those who have served our country.

 House of Hope provides:

-- Outreach to those veterans living on the streets who otherwise would not seek assistance
+Outreach to those veterans living on the streets who otherwise would not seek assistance

-- 12 long-term sheltered transitional bedrooms, 3 acute care bedrooms, case management, and rehabilitation
+12 long-term sheltered transitional bedrooms, 3 acute care bedrooms, case management, and rehabilitation

-- Employment assistance and life skill training
+Employment assistance and life skill training

-- Supported permanent housing
+Supported permanent housing